 Find out more!

-You can learn more about the kammerlader rifles in the upcoming book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.
+You can learn more about the kammerlader rifles in the brand new book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.

 The following 4''' models are known:

 - M/1860 4''' Army three bander (long)

 - M/1860 4''' three bander (long) for shooting societies

 - M/1860 4''' two bander (short) for shooting societies